jijaji08/Landing-page-with-GSAP/README.md

 # Landing-page-with-GSAP
-This is a landing page some kind of animation in it
+This is a landing page having some kind of animation in it..using GSAP